 This full-time program is available in two formats: classroom and combined in-class & guided online learning formats.

-The combined in-class and guided online learning format allows students to complete the majority of the program within their respective home communities for all academic coursework with the possibility of short travel periods to complete orientation, and additional certifications.
+The combined in-class and guided online learning format allows you to complete the majority of the program within your respective home community for all academic coursework with the possibility of short travel periods to complete orientation, and additional certifications.